riz121/Bookinfo/Backend/README.md

 # Bookstore

 An API for a bookstore using Express and MongoDB with Mongoose.
-This project is used to test the compatibility of express with [Bun](https://bun.sh/).
+This project is used to test For RGT Robot Global Team
-You will find the Node.js version in the [main](https://github.com/AnsgarLichter/bookstore) branch and the version for Bun in the branch [feature-migrate-to-bun](https://github.com/AnsgarLichter/bookstore/tree/feature-migrate-to-bun).

 ## Features